ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 > More realistically though: a systematic trading strategy that works is a great way to supplement your income and build capital.
 Get it wrong though and you will basically automate losing money.
 No one wants that.
 So be careful!

-Fortunately we can simulate trading to help us understand if our strategy works.
+Fortunately, we can simulate trading to help us understand if our strategy works.
 That's what this post is all about!

 ## Why simulate?